cpottle9/RP2-PowerControl/README.md

 Hardware blocks you do not list are unchanged.
 You can call this function more than once.
 Note: If the argument is empty list no changes are made.
-*pwr.disable_while_sleeping_all_but() - arguments to this function are hardware blocks you want enabled when sleeping.
-All blocks you did not list will be disabled.
-Note: If the argument is empty list all blocks will be disabled.

-Then there are two functions you can use to disable hardware blocks while sleeping:
-* pwr.disable_while_sleeping() - arguments to this function are hardware blocks you want disabled when sleeping.
-Hardware blocks you do not list are unchanged.
-You can call this function more than once.
-Note: If the argument is empty list no changes are made.

 ```
 pwr.disable_while_sleeping(